apache/skywalking/docs/en/setup/backend/backend-fetcher.md

 In cluster mode, all topics have the same number of partitions.
 Then we have to set `"isSharding"` to `"true"` and assign the partitions to consume for OAP server.
 The OAP server can use commas to separate multiple partitions.

-Kafka Fetcher allows to configure all the Kafka producers listed [here](http://kafka.apache.org/24/documentation.html#consumerconfigs) in property `kafkaConsumerConfig`.
+Kafka Fetcher allows to configure all the Kafka consumer listed [here](http://kafka.apache.org/24/documentation.html#consumerconfigs) in property `kafkaConsumerConfig`.
 Such as:
 ```yaml
 kafka-fetcher:
   selector: ${SW_KAFKA_FETCHER:default}